2021–2026 NCAA conference realignment: Mountain West Conference

 During this time, Mid-American Conference member Northern Illinois University was increasingly speculated as a football-only target for the MW.
 This speculation proved correct, as NIU accepted such an invitation from the MW, with the acceptance reported on January 3, 2025.
 Following final approval by the school's governing board on January 7, NIU football will join the MW in 2026.
 It was reported that the MAC would not likely keep NIU as a non-football member, and the MW's invitation was for football only, given the school's geographic separation from the rest of the conference.
 With that in mind, NIU was reportedly seeking an all-sports affiliation, with speculated future homes being the non-football Horizon League (in which NIU had been a member from 1994 to 1997), Missouri Valley Conference, (Note: The Missouri Valley Football Conference is a separate entity from the MVC.) and Summit League, as well as the FCS Ohio Valley Conference.
-(Note: Most OVC members play football in the OVC–Big South Football Association, but three members (Little Rock, SIUE, and Southern Indiana) do not play football at all, and Morehead State plays football outside the OVC in the Pioneer Football League.)
+(Note: At the time, most OVC members played football in the OVC–Big South Football Association, but three then-current members (Little Rock, SIUE, and Southern Indiana) do not play football at all, and Morehead State plays football outside the OVC in the Pioneer Football League.
+The OVC–Big South alliance was folded into the OVC starting with the 2026 season.)
 Most industry sources believed that NIU would eventually join the Horizon, and multiple media outlets reported on February 24 that this was indeed the case, with the school's governing board set to vote on a Horizon League return on February 27.
 NIU applied to maintain MAC membership in two sports not sponsored by the Horizon—women's gymnastics and men's wrestling.
 The Horizon League move became official on the same day as the board's vote.
 NIU later announced that its two remaining sports not sponsored by the Horizon would join other conferences in 2026–27.
-Men's wrestling will join the Pac-12, and women's gymnastics will also join the MW.
+Men's wrestling joined the Pac-12, and women's gymnastics also joined the MW.

 The MW later announced that it would start sponsoring men's soccer and men's swimming & diving starting in 2026–27.
-Four of the six inaugural MW men's soccer teams are full conference members that had previously housed men's soccer in the WAC, namely Air Force, Grand Canyon, San Jose State, and UNLV.
-The other two are incoming full MW member UC Davis and departing WAC member Utah Tech, which will become an affiliate in both men's soccer and baseball.
-Men's swimming & diving, being reinstated after having been dropped in 2011, will initially feature new full MW member Hawaii and established MW members Air Force, Grand Canyon, UNLV, and Wyoming.
+Four of the six inaugural MW men's soccer teams were full conference members that had previously housed men's soccer in the WAC, namely Air Force, Grand Canyon, San Jose State, and UNLV.
+The other two were new full MW member UC Davis and new Big Sky member Utah Tech, which became an affiliate in both men's soccer and baseball.
+Men's swimming & diving, having been reinstated after having been dropped in 2011, initially featured new full MW member Hawaii and established MW members Air Force, Grand Canyon, UNLV, and Wyoming.